hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 2. The function we're trying to find is called the *score function*, which maps a given image to category scores.
-To define what we're looking for, we first make a guess for its functional form and have it depend on a bunch of parameters $\mathbf{\theta}$ that we need to find.
+To define what we're looking for, we first make a guess for its functional form and have it depend on a bunch of *parameters* $\mathbf{\theta}$ that we need to find.

-3. We have something called a loss function, denoted as a funky $\mathcal{L}$, that is a measure of how poorly the score function does given an input image with a known label.
+3. We have something called a *loss function*, denoted as a funky
+$\mathcal{L}$, that is a measure of how poorly the score function does given an input image with a known label.

-4. And finally, we have a learning or optimisation algorithm, which is a mechanism to feed our system a bunch of training examples, and have it iteratively improve the score function by tweaking its parameters θ.
+4. And finally, we have a *learning* or *optimisation algorithm*.
+This is a mechanism to feed our system a bunch of training data, and have it iteratively improve the score function by tweaking its parameters

-In what follows we're going to make specific choices for these different pieces in order to make things more concrete.
+$\mathbf{\theta}$.

+Once we've completed this process and learnt a suitable score function, we hope that it *generalises* well.
+That is, the function works well for general input that it hasn't seen before as part of the training data.

+Much of the excitement around machine learning today stems from making specific choices for these different pieces, allowing us to build powerful functions that map a diverse set of inputs and outputs.
+In what follows, we're going to make increasingly sophisticated choices for these pieces aimed at incrementally better solutions to the image classification problem.

 #### A linear score function